The Best Testosterone Boosters for Men Over 50

 Moderate Alcohol Consumption

-Long-term excessive alcohol intake can lower testosterone by disrupting hormone production and metabolism.
+Long-term excessive alcohol intake can lower testosterone by disrupting hormone production.

 To protect testosterone levels: